 Snoring is caused by the vibrations of certain parts of the airway as air rushes past during sleep.
-The airway vibrates because the tissues of the mouth and throat are relaxed during sleep, and the muscles are no longer taught.
+The airway vibrates because the tissues of the mouth and throat are relaxed during sleep.
 Genetics provides the geometry of a person’s airway, and those with a family history of snoring were more likely to snore than people that didn’t.

 Causes of Sleep Apnea

-What are the causes of the different types of Sleep Apnea?
 There are three different types of Sleep Apnea.
-It’s important to know and understand the causes and risk factors that go into helping create Sleep Apnea, and we’ll go over them in the sections below.
+It’s important to know and understand the causes and risk factors of Sleep Apnea, and we’ll go over them in the sections below.

 Central Sleep Apnea and Complex Sleep Apnea

 With a condition like Central Sleep Apnea or Complex Sleep Apnea, there’s something other than a blocked airway to consider.
 At least some of the time, the brain isn’t sending the signal to breathe.
 There could be any number of reasons for this including: